ClaraSmyth/admin-dashboard/README.md

 ## Description

-This is a webpage created as part of [TheOdinProject](https://www.theodinproject.com) curriculum.
+This is an admin dashboard created as part of [TheOdinProject](https://www.theodinproject.com) curriculum.

 To see the assignment details - [Click Here](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-admin-dashboard)